opral/monorepo/rfcs/001-core-architecture.md

-# RFC 001: Foundational Architecture
+# RFC 001: Core Architecture

 > In the context of this document, localization (L10n) oftentimes implicitly includes internationalization (i18n).
 Find a [glossary](#glossary) at the end of this document.